biggproject/biggdocs/Modelling.md

 be trained on future data to predict past data, which is a situation we want to avoid.
 This function will partition the data so that the test sets of each fold will not overlap in time (will contain unique observations) and observations from the training set will always occur before their corresponding test set.
-The return value is a generator that can be used directly as input argument of the _hyper_parameter_tuner_ function to specify which partitioner to use.
+The return value is a generator that can be used directly as input argument of the _tune_hyper_parameters_ function to specify which partitioner to use.

-## :round_pushpin: hyper_parameter_tuner
+## :round_pushpin: tune_hyper_parameters

 ### Description: